Farama-Foundation/gym-docs/docs/source/content/environment_creation.md

 from gym_examples.envs.grid_world import GridWorldEnv
 ```

+If your environment is not registered, you may optionally pass a module to import, that would register your environment before creating it, for eg.
+`env = gym.make('module:Env-v0')`, where `module` contains the registration code.
+This is especially useful when you're allowed to pass only the environment ID into a third-party codebase (eg. learning library).
+This lets you register your environment without needing to edit the library's source code.

 ## Creating a Package

 The last step is to structure our code as a Python package.
 This involves configuring `gym-examples/setup.py`.
 A minimal example of how to do so is as follows: